FlavScents AInsights Entry for (E)-beta-damascone (CAS: 23726-91-2)

 7. Toxicology, Safety & Exposure Considerations

-For oral exposure, (E)-beta-damascone is considered safe within the typical use levels, with an acceptable daily intake (ADI) not specifically established but implied through GRAS status.
-Dermal exposure in fragrances is generally safe, with low potential for irritation or sensitization, as per IFRA guidelines.
-Inhalation exposure is minimal due to its low volatility, but occupational exposure should be managed with standard safety practices.
+For oral exposure, (E)-beta-damascone is considered safe at typical use levels, with an acceptable daily intake (ADI) established by FEMA.
+Dermal exposure in fragrances is generally safe, though IFRA guidelines should be consulted to avoid sensitization.
+Inhalation exposure is minimal due to its moderate volatility, but occupational safety measures should be in place during handling.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature